Stratovarius

-Stratovarius is a Finnish power metal band that formed in 1985.
-Since their formation, they have released sixteen studio albums, five DVDs and six live albums.
-In its history, the band has gone through many chaotic lineup changes, and after founding guitarist Timo Tolkki's departure in 2008, there are no founding members of the band that remain.
+Stratovarius is a Finnish power metal band.
+Formed in 1984, they have released sixteen studio albums, six DVDs and six live albums.
+The band's line-up has changed many times, with no founding member left since the departure of drummer Tuomo Lassila in 1995, and no member from their early recording days left following guitarist Timo Tolkki's departure in 2008.
 Currently, the longest standing member is singer Timo Kotipelto, who joined in 1994.

-The first incarnation of the band had the name Black Water, founded in August 1984 by singer and drummer Tuomo Lassila, guitarist Staffan Stråhlman, and bassist John Vihervä.
-After reforming as Stratovarius, line-up changes started to occur, including Timo Tolkki replacing Black Water member Stråhlman and taking over singing duties as well, and the band expanding to a quartet with the arrival of keyboardist Antti Ikonen the following year.
-Under this line-up, the band released its first album Fright Night in 1989, with Tolkki as the only songwriter.
-While the band went through many bassists, the band released the albums Twilight Time in 1992 and Dreamspace in 1994.
-In 1994, Tolkki decided to stop acting as lead vocalist, with Kotipelto joining the band.
-After the release of Fourth Dimension in 1995, Ikonen and the last Black Water member, Lassila, left the band and were replaced by Jens Johansson and Jörg Michael respectively.
+The band was founded in August 1984 as Black Water, consisting of Lassila as singer and drummer, guitarist Staffan Stråhlman, bassist John Vihervä, and, later, keyboardist Antti Ikonen.
+In Summer 1985, the band changed its name to Stratovarius, which was soon followed by line-up changes.
+Tolkki replaced Stråhlman and with this line-up, the band released its first album Fright Night in 1989, with Tolkki as sole songwriter.
+While going through many bassists, the band released the albums Twilight Time in 1992 and Dreamspace in 1994.
+In 1994, Kotipelto replaced Tolkki as lead vocalist, and after the release of Fourth Dimension in 1995, Lassila and Ikonen left the band and were replaced by Jörg Michael and Jens Johansson respectively.